 - List of verification statements + contact

 - List of refused claims

 - Complaints (received, treated)

+- Appeals (received, treated)

 - Revised verification statements

 The Conformity Assessment Body is obliged to cooperate on any request from the CCB regarding the verification activities.
 If security clearance is required to access the information, the CCB will take the necessary steps to apply the required measures.